ChiuTC/Advanced_Digital_Image_Processing/README.md

 # Advanced Digital Image Processing
-The implementation code for an assignment in the image processing algorithm course, and the resulting image is shown below.
+The implementation code for the assignment in the image processing algorithm course, and the resulting image is shown below.
 Development Environment:
 Visual Studio 2022
 OpenCV version: 4.6.0 (Most of the code does't use OpenCV, only use c/c++ to implement the algorithms)